Who is the real winner of the Rugby World Cup?

 Sponsorship, video games, and tickets - what brings the most revenue to rugby and how good an investment is the sport?

-All eyes are on whether South Africa or New Zealand will triumph in the final of the Rugby World Cup 2023 on Saturday, yet host nation France has a victory of its own: the event is generating a sizeable economic boon for the country.
+As South Africa celebrates its triumph in the Rugby World Cup 2023, host nation France has a victory of its own: the event is generating a sizeable economic boon for the country.

 France 2023 Organising Committee is expecting to have €40 million in profits at the end of the games, which according to them, is going to be returned to the sport, financing CSR programs, infrastructure, and the development of rugby in France.